szandala/state-manager-comparison/README.md

 ## 🙏 Acknowledgments

-- Special thanks to my thesis advisor [szandala](https://github.com/szandala) thanks to whom this project went seamlessly.
+- Special thanks to my thesis advisor [dr inż.
+Tomasz Szandała](https://github.com/szandala) thanks to whom this project went seamlessly.
 - Thanks to [WUST](https://pwr.edu.pl/en/) for providing the opportunity to conduct this research.
 - Thanks to the [Saleor team](https://github.com/saleor) for developing the amazing API used in this project.
 - Thanks to all the contributors of the state management libraries evaluated in this study.